-Disclaimer: Don’t forget to get your international driver’s license before renting a scooter to avoid tickets or fines.
+Disclaimer: Don’t forget to get your local or international driver’s license before renting a scooter to avoid tickets or fines.
 And Attention!
 38 scooter accident related deaths in Thailand every day.
 If you have never driven a scooter, don’t go renting one in Thailand to “learn”.
 Safe your life.
 Your family wait you at home.
 Better to rent a car with Budgetcatcher.

 If you choose to make your own way to Pai, either by car or scooter, there are a few tips that will help make your journey a little easier.
 While most of these directly apply to driving a scooter or bike, they are definitely good to keep in mind if you are planning to rent a car.